orta/redwood-object-identification/README.md

 }
 ```

-It can delete any object which conforms to the `Node` protocol. :+1:
+It can delete any object which conforms to the `Node` protocol in your app, making it DRY and type-safe - and because it also forwards to each model's "delete node" resolver then it also gets all of the access control right checks in those functions too. :+1: